5 MORE Real-Life Medicare Sales Scenarios & How to Handle Them

 How to Proceed: You don’t have to be nervous!
 We’re right here to help.
 Did you know that two is better than one when it comes to having VA Benefits and Medicare?
 When veterans with VA benefits pair them with a Medicare plan, they should have more flexibility and options in where they receive care and how it’s paid for.
 The same may also be true for people with TRICARE and COBRA, though this varies more from situation to situation.

 Learn more about how VA benefits work with Medicare!
-Check out this article
+Check out this post

 4. Client’s Contact Info is Out of Date